aspose-ocr/Aspose.OCR-Documentation/js/_index.md

 url: /javascript-cpp/
 is_root: true
 title: Aspose.OCR for JavaScript via C++
-description: Aspose.OCR for JavaScript via C++ is an easy-to-use API for extracting text from scans, photos and PDFs directly in the web browser or Electron applications.
+description: Aspose.OCR for JavaScript via C++ is an easy-to-use API for extracting text from scans and photos directly in the web browser or Electron applications.
 keywords:
 - JS
 - JavaScript